It’s BEETHOVEN! David Allen Wehr & Anne Martindale Williams

-This concert of David Allen Wehr and Anne Martindale Williams is ARCA’s FOUNDERS’ CONCERT honoring the memory of ARCA’s founding President and Secretary/Treasurer, Dr. Arthur Steffee and Patricia Steffee, respectively.
+David Allen Wehr and Anne Martindale Williams’ performance is ARCA’s 2025 FOUNDERS’ CONCERT honoring the memory of its recently deceased founding President and Secretary/Treasurer, Dr. Arthur Steffee and Patricia Ann Steffee, respectively – who admired Wehr’s solo piano and chamber music performances in Lincoln Hall and entertained him with concert attendees after concerts at RiverStone Estate.

-Immediately following the concert, the audience is invited to meet the artists at a post concert reception in the Red Brick Gallery and Gift Shop from 4 to 6 PM for the wine and cheese reception for the first exhibit of the 2025 RBG season – the photography and poetry of Greg Clary.
+Immediately following the concert, the audience is invited to meet the artists at a post concert reception in the Red Brick Gallery and Gift Shop from 4 to 6 PM for the wine and cheese reception and poetry reading for the first exhibit of the 2025 RBG season – the photography and poetry of Greg Clary – “The Vandalia in Me.”

 ARCA is grateful to Dr. Charles and Susan Sutherland for their generous gift sponsoring the Founders Concert performed by David Allen Wehr and Ann Martindale Williams.

-In 2013, Ms. Williams made her Lincoln Hall debut in an ARCA summer concert with Pittsburgh Symphony Orchestra Concertmaster Noah Bendix-Balgley and PSO Principal Harp Gretchen Van Hoesen.
+Anne Martindale Williams made her Lincoln Hall debut in 2013 in a memorable ARCA summer concert with Pittsburgh Symphony Orchestra Concertmaster Noah Bendix-Balgley and PSO Principal Harp Gretchen Van Hoesen.

-ARCA is honored to have these two extraordinary artists come together again to perform glorious Beethoven chamber music that was so appreciated by ARCA’s Founders, to whom this concert pays tribute.
+ARCA is honored to have these two extraordinary artists – Wehr & Williams – come together again to perform glorious Beethoven chamber music that was so appreciated by ARCA’s Founders, to whom this concert pays tribute.

-Immediately following the concert, the audience is invited to meet the artists at a post concert reception in the Red Brick Gallery and Gift Shop from 4 to 6 PM for the wine and cheese reception for the first exhibit of the 2025 RBG season – the photography and poetry of Greg Clary, based on The Vandalia in Me.
+Following the concert CONTINUE THE POETRY as the the audience is invited to meet the artists at a post concert reception in the Red Brick Gallery and Gift Shop from 4 to 6 PM for the wine and cheese reception and POETRY READING for the first exhibit of the 2025 RBG season featuring the photography and poetry of Greg Clary, based on his book, The Vandalia in Me.

 The Vandalia in Me is a collection of poems and photographs from someone who has lived in Appalachia for his entire life.
 First on his family’s homestead in southern West Virginia, then for the past 42 years in the northwestern Pennsylvania Wilds.